Netflix/dgs/docs/advanced/dynamic-schemas.md

 It's helpful to combine creating schemas/datafetchers at runtime with dynamically re-loading the schema in some very rare use-cases.
 You can achieve this by implementing your own `ReloadSchemaIndicator`.
-You can use an external signal (e.g., reading from a message queue) to have the framework recreate the schema by executing the `@DgsTypeDefinitionFactory` and `@DgsCodeRegistry` again.
+You can use an external signal (e.g., reading from a message queue) to have the framework recreate the schema by executing the `@DgsTypeDefinitionRegistry` and `@DgsCodeRegistry` again.
 If these methods create the schema based on external input, you have a system that can dynamically rewire its API.

 For obvious reasons, this isn't an approach that you should use for typical APIs; stable APIs are generally the thing to aim for!